 Learn the Tools or Get Left Behind

 If you're early in your career, the best investment isn't learning another framework.
-If you're senior, it's not resting on the assumption that your experience alone keeps you relevant.
+If you're senior, it's not resting on the assumption that experience alone keeps you relevant.
 For everyone, the investment is the same:

 - Writing clearly.
 Requirements, specs, architectural decision records, incident reports.
 Clear writing is clear thinking, and clear thinking is what AI needs from you.